changecase/changecase-middleman/source/blog/2014-04-07-fix-sharepoint-2013s-broken-add-an-app-feature-in-oslo.markdown

 ## The Fix

-Knowing the requirements of SharePoint makes the fix quite self-evident:
+Knowing the requirements of SharePoint makes the fix quite self-evident (still, it is a good idea to make your fix in a [custom master page][1]):

 ~~~ html
 <div class="ms-tableCell ms-verticalAlignTop">